Want to secure acceptance into your dream school?

 You have options.

-According to U.S. News data, early acceptance rates at certain schools were at least 44 percentage points higher than regular acceptance.
+According to U.S. News, early acceptance rates at certain schools were at least 44 percentage points higher than regular acceptance.

 What does this mean for you?